Chili Relleno Soup

 Step 6:

-Divide into 6 bowls and sprinkle each with the remaining 1/4 cup cheddar cheese and the pepper jack cheese.
+Divide the soup into 6 bowls, sprinkling each with the remaining 1/4 cup of cheddar cheese and the pepper jack cheese.
+Place under the broiler until the cheese is melted and golden, watching carefully to prevent burning.

 Step 7: